 9 Steps You Can Take to Avoid Being At-Fault for a Car Crash

-1. Inspect your bulbs
+1. Inspect Your Lights.

 When you get behind the wheel, it is your responsibility to guarantee other vehicles can see you on the road, and that they can anticipate when you’re about to stop, back up, or turn.
 Check your lights on a regular basis to make sure they are working and never drive when any of your bulbs are not working properly.

-2. Check your tires
+2. Check Your Tires.

 You should not wait until your vehicle starts bumping and rattling before you notice your tires are worn unevenly.
 Worn tires have a reduced grip on the road which makes them hazardous and may lead to a car crash.
 Attempt to rotate your tires and adjust alignment every time you get an oil change; this will increase fuel economy as well.
 However, defective tires may not have any outward visible signs.

-3. Pay attention to recalls
+3. Pay Attention to Recalls.

 Don’t toss that factory recall notice on top of your junk mail pile.
 Many of us don’t take these recalls seriously and don’t want the inconvenience of having our vehicles in the shop.
 However, if a manufacturer has recalled a part, it is usually because serious damage was caused to the life and property of other drivers.
 It is imperative that the recall is taken care of to avoid a potential tragedy.